Farm managers need to have technical and practical competence, as well as the ability to make sound business decisions

 - processing their own products, e.g. vegetables or cold pressed oils.

 - Assistant or trainee farm managers may expect to start on salaries of £20,000 to £22,000.

 - Once the position of farm manager has been achieved, salaries are in the region of £23,000 to £35,000.

 Salaries are usually dependent on experience and the size of the farm.
-Other benefits can include farm produce, private health insurance, pension scheme, personal and or/company performance bonus, being able to work from home occasionally, accommodation, a vehicle and a mobile phone.
+Other benefits might include private health insurance, pension scheme, personal and/or a company performance bonus, being able to work from home occasionally, accommodation, a vehicle and a mobile phone.

 What to expect

-- The work may be highly stressful due to factors beyond the farm manager's control; fluctuations in market prices can make long-term forecasting difficult.
+- The work may be highly stressful due to factors beyond your control.
+Fluctuations in market prices can make long-term forecasting difficult.